boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/c3-custom-widget.md

     ```
 ## Publish the C3 custom widget

-Follow the steps outlined in the [link](/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#publish-custom-widget) to publish the C3 custom widget.
+Follow the steps mentioned in the [link](/embedded-bi/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#publish-custom-widget) to publish the C3 custom widget